sbrisard/Scapin.jl/docs/src/theory/continuous_green_operators.md

 ```

 which coincide with classical expressions \parencite[see
 e.g.][]{suqu1990}.
-Implementation of the above equation is cumbersome;
+Implementation of the above equation is cumbersome; it is
-it is only used for testing purposes.
-In Scapin, only the `matvec`
+only used for testing purposes.
+In Scapin, only the `matvec` product is
-product is required: Eq. \eqref{eq:20210730095803} was implemented.
+required, and the equation derived in Sec.
+[The matrix-vector product for the
+Green operator of isotropic, linear elasticity](@ref) was implemented.

 ## Hyperelasticity